Skip to content

 FAQs

-What are the main benefits of extended family living arrangements for modern families?
+Q. What are the main benefits of extended family living?

-How does living with grandparents help child development?
+Q. How does extended family living help children?

-Families can reduce rent, utilities, childcare costs, and daily expenses by sharing resources, which lowers overall financial stress.
+A. Yes, extended family living reduces housing, childcare, and daily living costs by sharing resources, which lowers overall financial stress.

-How can extended family support systems help working parents?
+Q. How can extended family support working parents?

 Continue Reading